 That is untrue.

-Josh Bersin will only publish what happens if the Qualtrics acquisition happened to be successful, otherwise, as with other analysts, they will never bring up the topic again.
+Josh Bersin will only publish what happens if the Qualtrics acquisition happened to be successful; otherwise, as with other analysts, they will never bring up the topic again.
 That is how the analysts work, they make projections, where they never go back and hold themselves accountable or record their predictive accuracy.
 I have found this repeatedly in researching analyst writings.
 Did Gartner go back and measure their accuracy for what they wrote on IBM Watson as we covered in the article How Gartner Got IBM Watson so Wrong?
 Of course not.
-IT analysts follow no scientific approach and this means zero measurements of previous projections.
+IT analysts follow no scientific approach, and this means zero measurements of previous projections.

 Long story short, both Josh Bersin and Denis Howlett both got the prediction wrong.

-Bill McDermott was supposedly increadibly charged up to work on the future with Qualtrics CEO Ryan Smith.
+Bill McDermott was supposedly incredibly charged up to work on the future with Qualtrics CEO Ryan Smith.
 Except he was not excited for that long, because he left SAP 11 months after Qualtrics was acquired.

-A year and a half after SAP made a big marketing push on “X and O Data” no one is talking about this concept today.
+A year and a half after SAP made a big marketing push on “X and O Data,” no one is talking about this concept today.